nhancv/nc-nestjs-template/deploy/mongodb_replica_setup.md

 #### How to access Replicate Set from external?

-> The last sentence is important: "In conclusion, to support key features of replica sets, we require that the hostnames used in a replica set config are reachable from the client."
+> "In conclusion, to support key features of replica sets, we require that the hostnames used in a replica set config are reachable from the client."
 So this means that the hostnames in the config have to be visible/accessible from outside.

 We need specific domain or real ip instead localhost when adding replica